by Ray Sahelian, M.D.

 Delayed and/or ongoing reactions, lasting several weeks or months

 Delayed reactions can occur starting days or weeks after a shot.
 Some of it may be due to what is called Type II hypersensitivity where antibodies are directed against antigens (in this case spike proteins) that have lodged on cell membranes.
 This leads to damage to cells and tissues.
 Another form of damage can come through Type III Hypersensitivity, also called Immune Complex Injury.
 In this situation antibodies bind to antigens and form complexes that deposit in the skin, blood vessels, joints, etc., and cause all kinds of inflammatory responses.
 Then there is Type IV Hypersensitivity -- which often takes several days to begin -- where T-cells and macrophages do the attacking.
 Common ongoing and/or delayed reactions include skin rashes and hives that can last weeks and may be controlled by steroids and/or antihistamines; pain in the injected arm or shoulder resulting in limited range of motion; headaches (migraine), ringing in the ears, tics, tremors, dizziness, fainting; changes in heart rate and rhythm; changes in blood pressure; shortness of breath or wheezing; changes in menstrual cycle; joint pain, muscle pain and weakness (myositis?), changes in mood or behavior, and a wide variety of muscular and neurological symptoms, including brain fog and memory loss (damage to brain cells? potential future degerative diseases? risk of prion diseases?).
 Abdominal / stomach cramps or bloating may be added to the list if I come across more cases.
 Fatigue could be caused by spike proteins latching on to ACE2 receptors and interfering with proper cell signaling to mitochondria -- organelles within cells that make energy in the form of ATP.
 Adrenal insufficiency should be ruled out as another cause of persistent fatigue.
 It's also possible spike proteins could enter cells and become embedded in the cell membrane of mitochondria thus disturbing their proper functions.
 A few days after a shot immune T-cells could go around attacking cells that have presented spike proteins on their surface, thus destroying these cells and releasing the spike proteins into the general circulation.
 We don't know how long spike proteins stay in the body, but hopefully they disintegrate within weeks or months (one concern is that the spike proteins could stay longer within macrophages).
 Some of these ongoing symptoms may be due continued high levels of certain cytokines in the system.
 We hope the body is able to repair the damage they have done while present.
 Could we have long-term neurological damage and nerve-related disorders?
 MCAS, mast cell activation syndrome should be considered as a possibility of ongoing symptoms; mast cells release a number of chemicals that cause allergic-type reactions that affect the skin, gastrointestinal tract, heart, lungs, and nerves.
 Treatment for MCAS includes cromolyn sodium, H1-antihistamines such as loratadine, H2-antihistamines such as ranitidine, montelukast (leukotriene D4 receptor antagonist -- use only briefly) and perhaps the natural supplement quercetin (initially 500 mg in am and then less over time).
 Could some people develop new food or chemical allergies?
 High, persistent levels of certain cytokines (for instance RANTES, CCL5) could be a cause for continuing hyperinflammatory responses.
 Fluvoxamine (Prozac) may reduce inflammation by tempering cytokine production.
 The good news is that in many people these delayed reactions are improving as time passes.
 C19vaxreactions.com is a good support group in those with ongoing symptoms.
+Recently I came across a condition known as macrophage activation syndrome, something to look further into.

 Future immune system dysfunction